AERPAW/AERPAW-DT-SIONNA-EXTENSION/README.md

-### Sionna Interface with FastAPI endpoints
+### Sionna Interface for AERPAW Digital Twin

-This code provides fastAPI endpoints, a sionna wrapper and controller system that act together to provide following functionality:
+This tool provides fastAPI endpoints, a sionna wrapper and controller system that act together to provide following functionality:
 - Load scene
 - Reset
 - Add, update, remove Transmitter/Receiver
 - calculate paths and CIR

-For schemas and the data format for endpoints, refer to schemas.py or FastAPI docs.
+For api reference, refer to schemas.py or FastAPI docs.

 #### Setup
 ##### Basic Setup
 To get the repository up and running:
-1) Clone this repository: `git clone git@github.com:sushant-XD/aerpaw_sionna.git`
+1) Clone this repository: `git clone git@github.com:AERPAW/AERPAW-DT-SIONNA-EXTENSION.git`
 2) Go to the directory: `cd aerpaw_sionna`
 3) Create a virtual environment and activate it: `python -m venv venv && source venv/bin/activate`
 4) Install the required dependencies: `pip install -r requirements.txt`